Understanding letters you receive from the Finanzamt

 The final paragraph of this letter lets you know the different ways in which you can pay your taxes (most commonly via an IBAN bank transfer).
 Every time you pay or make a transfer, be sure to state your Steuernummer, the type of taxes you’re paying for as well as the applicable time period.
 If you want to automate the process, you can also agree to the SEPA Lastschriftverfahren (direct debit payment), but you’ll have to fill out an extra form on your Finanzamt’s website.

-The prepayment letter – Vorauszahlungsbescheid
+Income tax prepayment letter – Vorauszahlungsbescheid

 The next letter you should receive from the Finanzamt is the Vorauszahlungsbescheid or prepayment letter.
-While the tables and numbers might seem scary at first, this letter is nothing more than a schedule of when the Finanzamt expects you to make your tax prepayments.
+While the tables and numbers might seem scary at first, this letter is nothing more than a schedule of when the Finanzamt expects you to make your income tax prepayments.

 The state does this to ensure that all freelancers and self-employed individuals pay their tax regularly and on time, but also so that they aren’t burdened with one massive payment at the end of the year.